grantcarthew/node-scalable-blob-store/README.md

 ## Breaking Changes

-Version 2 of `scalable-blob-store` has introduced a new directory and file naming option based on [cuid][cuid-url].
-There is now a required option to specify the type of id system to use being either CUID or UUID.
-Also, using a `string` for the options in the create method is no longer supported.
-Apart from that, the API has not changed.
+With the v2.0 update of `scalable-blob-store` there is a new directory and file naming option based on [cuid][cuid-url].
+This new naming system provides shorter directory names giving more room for deeper paths which means more capacity in your blob store.

+Rather than remove UUID support, there is now a required option to specify the type of id system to use for your blobs.
+It is no longer possible to create a blobStore using a `string` option.

-To migrate to v2 simply add the `idType: 'uuid'` to the options passed into the create method.
+To migrate to v2.0 simply add the `idType: 'uuid'` to the options passed into the create method.
 Alternatively switch to `cuid` with the option `idType: 'cuid'`.
+See the [Quick Start](#quick-start) below for an example.

 ## Topics